 Global warming is causing our climate to change.
 Learn how it will affect the world around us.

 Gases in the atmosphere absorb energy from the sunlight-warmed surface of the Earth.
 These gases include:

 When these gases can’t escape into space, they create the "Greenhouse Effect."
 The greenhouse gases in the air keep the Earth a warm and comfortable place to live.
 Unfortunately, human activities raise the concentration of these gases.

 The Intergovernmental Panel on Climate Change found proof that our planet is getting warmer.
-The biggest temperature increases happened in the 20th-century.
 The rise in temperatures is due to an increase in greenhouse gases.

 We can still solve our climate issues, but it's time to change the way we think.
 We need to be part of the solution, and take action to slow down climate change.